The Killings of Copenhagen: Plot

 Midsomer biscuit tycoon Eric Calder stays at a hotel located at the large City Hall Square (Rådhuspladsen) during a visit to Copenhagen.
 He receives and opens what appears to be an empty biscuit tin.
 However, he becomes dizzy, and after an attempt to wash his hands, he falls down dead.

 As the goods were sent from Midsomer, Danish detective Birgitte Poulsen asks Barnaby to investigate.
 DCI Barnaby and DS Nelson start their investigation at home, but when a second body ends up at a Danish biscuit factory in a shipment from Midsomer, they have to take a flight across the North Sea.
 Barnaby is in a hurry to finish because his wife Sarah is nearing her due date.

 Barnaby, Nelson, and their Danish counterparts uncover a second life for the first victim in Copenhagen, one that circles back to Midsomer.
 They arrive too late to stop two more murders, but triumph in the end.

 Production

 As the show's special 100th episode, the episode was set in part in Denmark in recognition of the popularity of Danish crime dramas such as The Killing in the UK, and of Midsomer Murders in Denmark.
-The plot revolves around a recipe for Danish-style butter cookies, and includes elements borrowed from Hamlet, a classic British drama set in Denmark.
+The plot revolves around a recipe for Danish-style butter cookies, and includes elements borrowed from Shakespeare's Hamlet, which takes place in Denmark.